 The Adviser generally provides financial planning services to those clients in need of such services in conjunction with portfolio management services.
 The Adviser's financial planning services normally address areas such as general cash flow planning, retirement planning, and insurance analysis.
 The goal of these services is to assess the financial circumstances of the client in order to more effectively develop the client's Investment Plan.
-Financial planning services are typically provided to clients in conjunction with the management of the portfolio, but may be offered as a stand-alone service or for a separate fee.
+Financial planning services are not offered as stand-alone services or for separate fees but are provided to clients in conjunction with the management of the portfolio.